 What have you done today to make you feel Proud?

-In May of 2000, former M-People lead singer Heather Small released the now iconic single – Proud.
-It’s a track that quickly solidified itself as one of the quintessential Pride anthems of a new generation, as well as an inspirational theme for organisations and causes around the globe.
+Back in the year 2000, former M-People lead singer Heather Small released the now iconic single – Proud.
+It’s a track that quickly solidified itself as one of our communities quintessential Pride anthems, as well as an inspirational theme for organisations and causes around the globe.

-As Proud approaches it’s 20th Anniversary, Swishcraft Music has released an entirely new production of the track, featuring Dirty Disco and Matt Consola.
-As well as a new radio version produced by American production team The Rip City Boys – Matt Consola and Aaron Altemose – there’s also eight additional club mixes that will also be released.
+Twenty years on, Swishcraft Music has released an entirely new production of the track, featuring Dirty Disco and Matt Consola.
+As well as a new radio version produced by American production team The Rip City Boys – Matt Consola and Aaron Altemose – there’s also eight additional club mixes.
 The club mixes have been created by Dirty Disco, Division 4 & Matt Consola, Joe Gauthreaux & Leanh, Testone, Lee Harris, Wayne G & Porl Young, Michel Mizrahi, and the Rip City Boys.

 Can you remember the first time that you heard Heather Small sing Proud?